 What We Believe

-At Providence, we hold to the historic foundations of Christian theology, including the Deity of Christ, the authority of Scripture, and a gospel of salvation by grace through faith
+At Providence, we hold to the historic foundations of Christian theology, including the Deity of Christ, the authority of Scripture, and a gospel of salvation by grace alone through faith alone.

 I. The Word of God